 Fueled by increasing globalization and the developing role of the Internet in business, the field of marketing is constantly evolving.
 As global competition intensifies, organizations increasingly rely on skilled professionals to identify and develop profitable new products and markets.

-With a bachelor's degree in marketing from UMUC, you'll be equipped to pursue a broad spectrum of positions, such as marketing manager, marketing research analyst, sales manager, and more in private and public corporations, marketing agencies, or entrepreneurial endeavors.
+This program is designed to help prepare you for a career in marketing management, marketing research, or sales in private and public corporations, marketing agencies, or entrepreneurial endeavors.